Carmel, IN Swim Camp Series (Ages 9 to 12)

 - Pull: Clinicians will teach participants to establish a “high elbow catch,” also known as early vertical forearm, to apply pressure to the water immediately.
 Swimmers will then work on pushing water directly back towards their feet with sustained leverage, engaging large muscle groups for a powerful finish to each stroke.

-- DAY 2 (Sunday, August 24): BACKSTROKE TECHNIQUE: While backstroke shares many concepts with freestyle, the actual skill can be much different.
+- DAY 2, SESSION 3: BACKSTROKE TECHNIQUE: While backstroke shares many concepts with freestyle, the actual skill can be much different.
 In this session, your swimmer will refine bodyline, rotation, kick, and pull specifically for backstroke.

 - Bodyline: Backstroke bodyline should eliminate unnecessary movement.
 Even small amounts of bobbing or swaying create drag.
 Participants will learn to maintain a flat, aligned posture and engage the core to support a strong, stable position in the water.